ankakulka/tech-scribe/content/posts/css-animation-tutorial.md

 We'll create the animation directly in the browser, in an online code editor [Codepen](https://codepen.io/).

-## Create a simple image
+## Create a simple vector image

 This type of animation works best on simple images.
 I have created mine in Adobe Illustrator but open-source tools such as Inkscape will also do the trick.
 The most important thing is that you can save it as an SVG file.
-Once you've created your image as an SVG, open it in a text editor (such as Notepad, SublimeText or VS Code) and then select and copy all into clipboard.
+Once you've saved your image as an SVG, open it in a text editor (such as Notepad, SublimeText or VS Code) and then select and copy all into clipboard.

 ## Create a pen in CodePen